PlayFab/MpsPowershell/MpsPowershell/docs/Update-PfBuildRegion.md

     - `[VMSize <String>]`: Regional override for the VM size the build was created on.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).

-UPDATEBUILDREGIONSREQUEST <IUpdateBuildRegionsRequest>: Updates a multiplayer server build's regions.
+`UPDATEBUILDREGIONSREQUEST <IUpdateBuildRegionsRequest>`: Updates a multiplayer server build's regions.
   - `BuildId <String>`: The guid string ID of the build we want to update regions for.
-  - `BuildRegions <IBuildRegionParams[]>`: The updated region configuration that should be applied to the specified build.
+  - `BuildRegions <List<IBuildRegionParams>>`: The updated region configuration that should be applied to the specified build.
     - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
     - `Region <String>`: The build region.
     - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
     - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
 If not specified, dynamic standby is disabled
       - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-      - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
+      - `[DynamicFloorMultiplierThresholds <List<IDynamicStandbyThreshold>>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
         - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
         - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
       - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
 Defaults to 30 minutes
     - `[MultiplayerServerCountPerVM <Single?>]`: Regional override for the number of multiplayer servers to host on a single VM of the build.
     - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
       - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled
-      - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
+      - `[ScheduleList <List<ISchedule>>]`: A list of non-overlapping schedules
         - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
         - `IsDisabled <Boolean>`: Disables the schedule.
         - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.